francis-denton/Capstone-Project/README.md

 	Cons: Would be difficult to make sure the app would recognize that the action was completed, and the user needs to create the reminder

-https://patents.google.com/patent/US10977621B2/en - Action based to-do list
+https://patents.google.com/patent/US10977621B2/en - Action based to-do list(IBM)

 	This program creates a to-do list and updates it according to the user’s actions.
 	Pros: Utilizes different actions to determine if the task has been completed to automatically update the list
 	Cons: Must be manually updated to add assignments

-https://patents.google.com/patent/US10453325B2/en?q=create+reminders&oq=create+reminders - Creation of reminders using activity state of application
+https://patents.google.com/patent/US10453325B2/en - Creation of reminders using activity state of application(Apple)

 	This product will update a list of reminders once an activity state (a screen showing that a task has been completed) has been reached
 	Pros: Way to automatically update a to-do list and tell the user what they still need to complete